bunsanweb/anatta-engine/README.md

-"anatta-engine" is a programming environment that applies the **programming ways in browsers for the Web Resource(URI)s** to the Web Resources themself:
+"anatta-engine" is a programming environment that applies the **programming ways in browsers for the Web Resource(URI)s** to the Web Resources themselves:

 - Hyperlink of URI as first-class object
 - Programs resolve hyperlinks as the data includes next hyperlinks